opentelekomcloud/docs/cce/user-guide/os-patch-notes-for-cluster-nodes.md

 # OS Patch Notes for Cluster Nodes<a name="cce_01_0301"></a>

-## Nodes in VM Clusters<a name="section326285833711"></a>
+## Nodes in Hybrid Clusters<a name="section326285833711"></a>

-CCE nodes in VM clusters can run on EulerOS 2.2 and EulerOS 2.5.
+CCE nodes in Hybrid clusters can run on EulerOS 2.2 and EulerOS 2.5.
 The following table lists the supported patches for these OSs.

 **Table  1**  Node OS patches